denismironov97/cv_website_proj/proj/content/content.md

 Hello, my name is Denis.
 I have a keen interest in tackling complex challenges and continuously expanding my knowledge in the ever-evolving field of software engineering.
 Problem solving is a hobby of mine, because of how it's applied daily in solving everyday problems.
 I'm currently studying software engineering with the hopes of becoming a full stack developer.
-I'm eager to leverage my problem-solving skills and passion for learning to make significant contributions in this field
+I'm eager to leverage my problem-solving skills and passion for learning to make significant contributions in the software engineering field.

 ## Interests/Hobbies SECTION